aytchell/jsonfsm/README.md

 }
 ```

-A trigger describes an event coming from a device (identified via an ID)
+A trigger describes an event coming from a specific source (identified via an ID)
 and having a known payload.
 Every time the user's code calls
 `injectEvent(int eventSourceId, String eventPayload)` the state machine
 tries to find a matching trigger.
 If one is found, and the current state